In This Blog:

 When a couple is thinking about having a baby, actively trying to conceive, or persisting in their fertility journey, they all tend to focus on one thing — the baby.
 But before the baby, before the pregnancy, even before the conception, there’s another thing worth focusing on.
-It’s the critical period known as the preconception window, a four to six-month timeframe during which you can actively take steps to improve your fertility, boost your chances of a successful conception and pregnancy, and even impact the health of your future children.
-So much of it comes down to the right nutrients at the right time – and that’s where prenatal vitamins for men and women come in.
+It’s the critical period known as the preconception window, a four to six-month timeframe during which you can actively take steps to support your preconception health and even impact the health of your future children.
+So much of it comes down to a healthy lifestyle, including the right nutrients at the right time – and that’s where prenatal vitamins for men and women come in.

 From a biological standpoint, nutrition and lifestyle changes during the preconception window are as critical as the conscientiousness we exhibit during a pregnancy itself.
-This is the time to prioritize your fertility by actively improving egg and sperm quality.
+This is the time to prioritize your health by actively supporting egg and sperm health.
 And science is showing us how.
-In both women and men, key micronutrients have been linked to the very processes that drive conception.
+In both women and men, key micronutrients have been linked to the very processes that drive our reproductive health.

 While it’s true that a woman is born with all the eggs she’ll ever have, those eggs aren’t ready for fertilization without first undergoing a critical growth process that takes about three months – i.e. the preconception window.
-This egg maturation stage is optimized when a woman is eating a varied, nutritious diet, filling any gaps with a high-quality prenatal vitamin, and generally leading a healthy lifestyle.
-Many cases of infertility, miscarriage, and failed IVF cycles share a common cause: chromosomal abnormalities in the egg that occur during maturation.
-The preconception window is a critical time to minimize the potential for these errors and abnormalities and improve egg quality with nutrients proven to make a difference:
+This egg maturation stage may be optimized when a woman is eating a varied, nutritious diet, filling any gaps with a high-quality prenatal vitamin, and generally leading a healthy lifestyle.
+The preconception window is a critical time to promote egg quality with nutrients proven to make a difference:

 - Vitamin C: Low levels of ascorbic acid have been found in women who experience multiple miscarriages.

-- Vitamin D: Women with high levels of vitamin D show a four-fold increase in successfully achieving pregnancy following IVF.
+- Vitamin D: Women with high levels of vitamin D show a four-fold increase in successfully achieving pregnancy.
 Other studies have found a link between high vitamin D levels and higher pregnancy rates.
 Vitamin D supplementation is also associated with an improvement in hormonal function among women with PCOS.

 - Vitamin E: Vitamin E is known for its role in cellular repair, which is why it’s commonly found in skincare products.
 In the ovaries, E is a powerful antioxidant that can help defend against oxidative damage to eggs and prevent the most negative effects of premature aging.